lgse/micro-slider/README.md

 ## About

-**micro-slider** is a light weight carousel library with hardware accelerated transitions.
+**micro-slider** is a lightweight carousel library with hardware accelerated transitions.

 ## Features
 - Responsive